maswanwick/turbo-octo-telegram/README.md

 - The cookbook name should be clear and describe the unit of configuration the cookbook is managing.

 ##### Recipes
+-The recipe name should describe the purpose of the recipe.

 ##### Attribute
+- The attribute name should be lowercase.
+- Attributes within a cookbook must have the cookbook name first and the attribute name second.
+This will avoid potential override conflicts with attributes in other cookbooks or environment files.

 ##### Role
+- The role name should be descriptive and named according to the value set within the role.

 #### Documentation